trevorhoner/Linux-Notes/README.md

 Linux-Notes seeks to be a companion and not a competitor to Arch linux wiki.
 That a fine balance between minimalism and redundancy are both encouraged rather than if one philosophy is superior to the other.

 ## Community Driven

-This should go without saying, but Linux-Notes is entirely open-source and actively encourages all levels of experience to participate to this repo.
+Linux-Notes is entirely open-source and actively encourages all levels of experience to participate to this repo.